 Compile configuration system

 The compile configuration system provides a flexible mechanism for configuring the mbed program, its libraries and the build target.
-Refer to the previous link for more details about the configuration system.

 Inspecting the configuration